 - 2.1.
-The Safeguarding Co-ordinator will provide training for all those who work with Vulnerable Persons.
-This training will take the form of: - 2.1.1.
-Formal, general, training resulting in an NVQ Level 1 certificate. - 2.1.2.
-Bespoke training for the needs of groups or activities. - 2.1.3.
-The Guides. - 2.1.4.
-Training for individuals in the specifics of their role. - 2.2.
-Those who lead a Group or Activity are responsible for training those that work with them where further training is appropriate, this will most usually be concerned with how to apply The Guide or in reaction to an event or incident that has been foreseen, or has occurred during a Group or Activity. - 2.3.
+The Safeguarding Co-ordinator will provide, or ensure provision of, appropriate training for all those who work with Vulnerable Persons. - 2.2.
+Those who lead a Group or Activity are responsible for training those that work with them where further training is appropriate, this will most usually be concerned with how to apply The Guide or in reaction to an event or incident that might be anticipated or has occurred during a Group or Activity. - 2.3.
 Awareness will be maintained through such means as: - 2.3.1.
 Visits by the Safeguarding Co-ordinator to all groups of Vulnerable Persons. - 2.3.2.
-Publication of Safeguarding Policy Statement and other appropriate information on the TBC Web-site and notice boards around the premises. - 2.3.3.
+Publication of Safeguarding Policy Statement and other appropriate information on the TBC Website and notice boards around the premises. - 2.3.3.
 Consent forms etc. when adverting events. - 2.3.4.
 Publicising how to contact the Safeguarding Co-ordinator.